ndintenfass/dbsugar/README.md

 dbsugar
 =======

 Syntactic sugar for SQL queries in ColdFusion scripting, simpler and more elegant than the native script-based query API.
+It also is aware of the structure of your database, so it can use CFQUERYPARAM under the sheets.

 Run the demo.cfm page to see some examples.